Ukraine: Russian strikes thwarted, wreckage hits buildings

 More air defense help was apparently on the way.
 U.S. officials said Tuesday the United States was poised to approve sending a Patriot missile battery to Ukraine, agreeing to an urgent Ukrainian request.
 The Patriot would be the most advanced surface-to-air missile system the West has provided to Ukraine to help repel Russian aerial attacks since Russia invaded Feb.
 24.

+The Russian Embassy in Washington said a Patriot missile delivery would be “another provocative step by the administration, which could lead to unpredictable consequences.”
+It added that this would cause “colossal damage not only to Russian-American relations but would create additional global security risks.”

-U.S. officials said last week that Moscow has looked to Iran to resupply the Russian military with drones and surface-to-surface missiles.
+U.S. officials said last week that Moscow has looked to Iran to resupply its military with drones and surface-to-surface missiles.

 The damage from Russian strikes has interrupted electricity, heating and water supplies as winter approaches.
-Yet the U.N. migration agency said more than 5 million people who were displaced within or outside Ukraine since Russia invaded in late February have returned.
+Yet the U.N. migration agency said more than 5 million people who were displaced within or outside Ukraine since Russia invaded have returned.
 The International Organization for Migration said a Nov.
 25-Dec.
-5 phone survey of 2,002 respondents in Ukraine also found that only 7% were considering leaving.
+5 phone survey of 2,002 respondents in Ukraine found that only 7% were considering leaving.

 Providing other estimates, Ukraine’s human rights chief said Wednesday that close to one-fifth of the country’s prewar population sought refuge abroad during the war.
 Dmytro Lubinets said 7.9 million Ukrainian citizens left the country and 4.9 million were internally displaced.
 Lubinets did not specify how many Ukrainian refugees have returned.

 Prisoners of war also were on the move.
-The head of Zelenskyy’s office, Andriy Yermak, said 64 Ukrainian soldiers and a U.S. national living in Ukraine were released in the latest prisoner swap between Kyiv and Moscow.
+The head of Zelenskyy’s office, Andriy Yermak, said 64 Ukrainian soldiers and a U.S. national living in Ukraine were released in the latest prisoner swap with Russia.
 In a Telegram post, he identified the “U.S. citizen who helped our people” as Suedi Murekezi.
 Yermak did not elaborate.

 What — if any — role Murekezi was serving in Ukraine wasn’t immediately clear.
 A U.S. official speaking to The Associated Press on condition of anonymity to discuss the Ukraine conflict confirmed Murekezi was released.
-The official said Murekezi had been living in or near Kherson and Russian forces had detained him.
+The official said Murekezi had been living in or near Kherson and that Russian forces had detained him.
+A group claiming to have helped rescue him, Project Dynamo, said Murekezi was a U.S. air force veteran whom Russian forces detained in June.
+The Florida-based group Project DYNAMO — an international search, rescue, aid non-profit organization — said he was freed Oct.
+28, and then lived in Donetsk.

 In other developments Wednesday:

-— Ukrainian authorities said they have discovered evidence that children were tortured in areas the Russian army formerly occupied.
-Lubinets, Ukraine’s human rights chief, said “torture chambers for children” accused of resisting Russian forces were found in recaptured areas of northeastern and southern Ukraine.“There are no limits to the cynicism of the Russian Federation,” he said.
+— Ukrainian authorities said they have discovered evidence that children were tortured during Russian occupation.
+Lubinets, Ukraine’s human rights chief, said “torture chambers for children” accused of resisting Russian forces were found in recaptured areas of northeastern and southern Ukraine.
 Lubinets said he saw two torture sites in Balakliya, in the northeastern Kharkiv region, and spoke with a boy who said he was held for 90 days and cut with a knife, burned, and subjected to mock executions.

+— The Ukrainian presidential office said Russian forces struck ten regions in central and southeastern Ukraine, destroying two university buildings in Kramatorsk.
+It said high-rise apartment blocks, a hospital and a bus station were also damaged.
+Russian forces also shelled eight towns and villages in the southern Kherson region, the presidential office reported.

-— The International Atomic Energy Agency said it has agreed with the Ukrainian government to station nuclear safety and security experts at the country’s nuclear power plants to prevent a nuclear accident.
-The U.N. nuclear watchdog already has deployed a permanent expert mission to the Russian-held Zaporizhzhia Nuclear Power Plant.
-The plant, Europe’s biggest nuclear power station, has faced repeated shelling and is the biggest cause of concern, although its six reactors have been shut down for months.
+— The International Atomic Energy Agency said it would station nuclear safety and security experts at Ukraine’s nuclear power plants to prevent a nuclear accident.
+The U.N. nuclear watchdog already has deployed a permanent mission to the Russian-held Zaporizhzhia Nuclear Power Plant.
+The plant, Europe’s biggest nuclear power station, has faced repeated shelling.
+Its six reactors have been shut down for months.
 Three other nuclear plants are located in Ukrainian-held territory, as is the decommissioned Chernobyl plant.

 Yuras Karmanau in Tallinn, Estonia, and Colleen Long in Washington contributed.